Top of Page

 Priority in the selection of program participants is given to students who meet the following criteria:

-• Enrollment – Must be actively enrolled in a district-run CPS school during the 2025-2026 school year
+• Enrollment: Must be actively enrolled in a district-run CPS school during the 2025-2026 school year

-• Interest – Must demonstrate a desire to pursue a career in the construction trades by attending an information session at the Chicago Builds location.
+• Interest: Must demonstrate a desire to pursue a career in the construction trades by attending an information session at the Chicago Builds location.

-• Recommendation – Must submit one Recommendation Form from a trusted adult who is not a family member.
+• Recommendation: Must submit one Recommendation Form [ English | Spanish ] from a trusted adult who is not a family member from a trusted adult who is not a family member.
 This could be a teacher, a coach, a mentor, someone from your faith community, a supervisor, someone who you have volunteered with, etc.

-• Application – Must submit a complete Chicago Builds Program Application by June 2, 2025 along with a signed Student & Parent Expectations and Consent Contract
+• Application: Must submit a complete Chicago Builds Program Application by April 17, 2026 along with a signed Student and Parent Expectations and Consent Contract [ English | Spanish ].

 Upon acceptance, a letter of congratulations will be sent to selected students.
 Students are required to “accept” their seats before enrollment is official.
 The first day of class is on the very first day of school.
 The program follows the CPS district calendar, including all CPS holidays and school breaks.